|

 - Flyers describing these changes: English | Spanish | Portuguese | Haitian Creole

-- Rapid Shelter Track remains at 30 BUSINESS days.
+- Rapid Shelter Track time limit remains at 30 BUSINESS days.

 - Updates as of December 10, 2024